ozgurgunes/chassis-css/site/content/docs/0.1/content/reboot.md

 ## CSS variables

-VLDS standardized our required `@import`s across all our CSS bundles (including `chassis.css`, `chassis-reboot.css`, and `chassis-grid.css`) to include `_root.scss`.
+Chassis standardized our required `@import`s across all our CSS bundles (including `chassis.css`, `chassis-reboot.css`, and `chassis-grid.css`) to include `_root.scss`.
 This adds `:root` level CSS variables to all bundles, regardless of how many of them are used in that bundle.

 For example, consider these `:root` CSS variables for common `<body>` styles: